Roxanne Dryden-Edwards, MD

-When in the depressed cycle, the person can experience any or all of the symptoms of a depressive disorder.
+When in the depressed cycle, the person can experience any or all of the symptoms of a depressive condition.
 When in the manic cycle, any or all of the symptoms listed later in this article under mania may be experienced.
 Mania often affects thinking, judgment, and social behavior in ways that cause serious problems and embarrassment.
 For example, indiscriminate or otherwise unsafe sexual practices or unwise business or financial decisions may be made when an individual is in a manic phase.

 A significant variant of the bipolar disorders is designated as bipolar II disorder.
 (The usual form of bipolar disorder is referred to as bipolar I disorder.)
 Bipolar II disorder is a syndrome in which the affected person has repeated depressive episodes punctuated by what is called hypomania (mini-highs).
-These euphoric states in bipolar II do not fully meet the criteria for the complete manic episodes that occur in bipolar I.
+These euphoric states in bipolar II do not completely meet the criteria for the full manic episodes that occur in bipolar I.

 Symptoms of depression and mania

-Depression symptoms of major depression or manic depression
+Depressive symptoms of major depression or manic depression